Religious views on suicide: Buddhism

 In Buddhism, an individual's past acts are recognized to heavily influence what they experience in the present; present acts, in turn, become the background influence for future experiences (the doctrine of karma).
 Intentional actions by mind, body or speech have a reaction.
 This reaction, or repercussion, is the cause of conditions and differences one encounters in life.

-Buddhism teaches that all people experience substantial suffering (dukkha), in which suffering primarily originates from past negative deeds (karma), or may result as a natural process of the cycle of birth and death (samsara).
+Buddhism teaches that all people experience substantial suffering (dukkha), in which suffering primarily originates from past negative deeds (karma), or may result as a natural process of the cycle of birth and death or yet (samsara).
 Other reasons for the prevalence of suffering concern the concepts of impermanence and illusion (maya).
 Since everything is in a constant state of impermanence or flux, individuals experience dissatisfaction with the fleeting events of life.
 To break out of samsara, Buddhism advocates the Noble Eightfold Path, and does not advocate suicide.

 In Theravada Buddhism, for a monk to so much as praise death, including dwelling upon life's miseries or extolling stories of possibly blissful rebirth in a higher realm in a way that might condition the hearer to die by suicide or to pine away to death, is explicitly stated as a breach in one of highest vinaya codes, the prohibition against harming life, one that will result in automatic expulsion from Sangha.

 For Buddhists, since the first precept is to refrain from the destruction of life, including one's self, suicide is seen as a negative act.
 If someone dies by suicide in anger, he may be reborn in a sorrowful realm due to negative final thoughts.
 Nevertheless, Buddhism does not condemn suicide without exception, but rather observes that the reasons for suicide are often negative and thus counteract the path to enlightenment.
 With that said, in thousands of years of Buddhist history, very few exceptions are found.

 But in a Buddhist tale, a bhikkhu named Vakkali who was extremely ill and racked with excruciating pain, was said to have died by suicide when near death and upon making statements suggesting he had passed beyond desires (and thus perhaps an arahant).
 Self-euthanasia appears to be the context for his death.

 Another case is the story of a bhikkhu named Godhika, also beset by illness, who had repeatedly attained temporary liberation of mind but was unable to gain final liberation due to illness.
 While believing himself again in a state of temporary liberation it occurred to him to cut his own throat, in hopes thus to be reborn in a high realm.
 The Buddha was said to have stated:

 Such indeed is how the steadfast act:

 They are not attached to life.